pspete/VaultControl/README.md

 Invoke CyberArk PARClient.exe Utility with PowerShell

 **Note**: This is a work in progress - it works, but may change as it is developed prior to a Version 1.0 release.
-Comment based help, examples & error checking are all currently missing, but initial core functionality is present.
+~~Comment based help~~, examples & error checking are all currently missing, but initial core functionality is present.

 Feedback, Issues and Pull Requests are more than welcome.